Codes & Standards - Subscribe

 The standard atmospheric conditions (relating to the explosion characteristics of the atmosphere) under which it may be assumed that equipment can be operated are

-Note: Although the standard atmospheric conditions above give a temperature range for the atmosphere of –50 °C to +60 °C, the normal ambient temperature range for the equipment is –50 °C to +40 °C, unless otherwise specified and marked.
+Note: Although the standard atmospheric conditions in this Clause give a temperature range for the atmosphere of –50 °C to 60 °C, the normal ambient temperature range for the equipment is –50 °C to 40 °C unless otherwise specified and marked.

 Notes accompanying clauses do not include requirements or alternative requirements; the purpose of a note accompanying a clause is to separate from the text explanatory or informative material.

 Notes to tables and figures are considered part of the table or figure and may be written as requirements.

 Annexes are designated normative (mandatory) or informative (non-mandatory) to define their application.